anthrax3/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 **Do this:**

 1. Download the [`sanitycheck.password.txt`](sanitycheck.password.txt?raw=true) and [`sanitycheck.wordlist.txt`](sanitycheck.wordlist.txt?raw=true) files and save them in or move them to JtR's `run` folder.
-1. Open a command prompt or terminal window and use the `cd` command to navigate to John the Ripper's `run` folder.
+1. Open a command prompt or terminal window and use the `cd` command (explained above) to navigate to John the Ripper's `run` folder.
 1. Invoke `john` as shown above to compare each guess in the wordlist file to the hashed value in the password file.

 ```sh